jakeknigge/jakeknigge.github.io/blog/_posts/2018-05-12-learning-theory-3.md

 * The average loss on a sequence of models is a good proxy for the risk of the average model.
-* Local optimization performs well (up to constant factors), compared to empirical risk minimization, *i.e.*, globabl optimization.
+* Local optimization performs well (up to constant factors), compared to empirical risk minimization, *i.e.*, global optimization.
- 	+ So, local optimization isn't doing anything crazy---it's doing something quite similar to global optimization.
+  - So, local optimization isn't doing anything crazy---it's doing something quite similar to global optimization.
-	+ In other words, doing local optimization and then averaging is a good and viable strategy, especially when we're dealing with big problems.
+  - In other words, doing local optimization and then averaging is a good and viable strategy, especially when we're dealing with big problems.

 Now, let's revisit our questions.